hadrien-toma/gas/web_app/README.md

 ## Usage(s)
 1. Create a new Google Apps Script in a Google Drive's folder of your choice.
 2. Open this newly created file and create/paste the content of all files in the folder of the web application you want to use in the previous cloned repository.
+3. Add comment tags around README's content and LICENSE's content.
-3. Remove the initially created file "Code.gs".
+4. Remove the initially created file "Code.gs".
-4. Deploy this application as web application.
+5. Deploy this application as web application.

 ## Repository file system
 * **gas/web_app/** : This folder.